flows-network/hackernews-alert/README.md

 3. Authenticate the [flows.network](https://flows.network/) to access the `hackernews-alert` repo you just forked.
 ![image](https://user-images.githubusercontent.com/45785633/227176033-35a445d8-9e73-4d6d-a919-c68d64cc4075.png)

 4. Click on the Advanced text and you will see more settings.
 Fill in the required Environment Variables.
 In this example, we have three variables.
-One is `KEYWORD`: fill in the topic you want to listen to,like `ChatGPT`.
-If you want to listen to multipule keyowrds, you can use `||` between each keyword.
+One is `KEYWORD`: fill in one topic you want to listen to, like `ChatGPT`.
 The other two variables: `WORKSPACE` and `CHANNEL`: fill in your own workspace and channel

 ![image](https://user-images.githubusercontent.com/45785633/227176580-b7e8d31d-b871-45b4-baee-312572615e8a.png)